Current Research Projects in the School of History

 Dr Becky Taylor

 An interdisciplinary historian specialising in twentieth century social history, particularly the dynamic relationship between the state and minorities.
 Combining archives and oral histories with a focus on the impact of state expansion, the welfare state, migration, and experiences of inclusion and marginalisation.
-Dr Taylor explores this in relation to Britain’s Gypsy Traveller community in her books A Minority and the State (Manchester, 2008), Another Darkness, Another Dawn: A History of Gypies, Roma and Travellers (London, 2014) and (with Ben Rogaly) for the population of a cluster of stigmatised council estates in Norwich in Moving Histories of Class and Community: Identity, Place and Belonging in Contemporary England (Basingstoke, 2009).
+Dr Taylor explores this in relation to Britain’s Gypsy Traveller community in her book Another Darkness, Another Dawn: A History of Gypies, Roma and Travellers (London, 2014) and (with Ben Rogaly) for the population of a cluster of stigmatised council estates in Norwich in Moving Histories of Class and Community: Identity, Place and Belonging in Contemporary England (Basingstoke, 2009).
 Current projects focus on the reception of refugees to Britain in the twentieth century, which is the subject of a forthcoming book, and the development of research exploring how different kinds of migration reshaped urban space and lives between 1950 and 1980 in Britain.

 Professor Nicholas Vincent